vocatart/vrbet/language/en/readme.md

 - "x" represents /ə/ when unstressed.

-- "xy" is not a true phoneme in Modern English, but a variation between unstressed /i, ɪ, e, ə, aɪ/ Referred by linguists as the "happY vowel", this sound occurs as the weak vowel at the end of words such as "happy, coffee, taxi" and also at the end of certain prefixes such as "be-, de-, re-, pre-, anti-, demi-"
+- "xy" is not a true phoneme in Modern English, but a variation between unstressed /i, ɪ, e, ə, aɪ/

 - Not all vowel phonemes are fully distinguished in different dialects.
 View the wiki for more details.

 ## Consonants

-1 = word initial onset
+1 = Word Initial Onset
-2 = word medial onset
+2 = Word Medial Onset
-3 = syllable coda
+3 = Syllable Coda

 | IPA | Symbol | Example 1 |               | Example 2   |                    |
 |:---:|:------:|:---------:|:--------------|:-----------:|:-------------------|